wp-plugins/rio-video-gallery/rio-video-gallery/readme.txt

 == Installation ==

-This section describes how to install the plugin and get it working in 5 simple steps.
+You can download and install Rio Video Gallery using the built in WordPress plugin installer.
+If you download Rio Video Gallery manually, below section describes how to install the plugin and get it working in 5 simple steps.

 1. Upload `rio-video-gallery` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. You can see a new section named "Video Gallery" appeared in sidebar.
 4. Place the shortcode displayed in settings panel in any page or post.
 5. You are done.

+Visit <a href='http://riosis.com/themes/rio-video-gallery/'>Plugin homepage</a>

 == Frequently Asked Questions ==